Are Orange Peels Good For Houseplants?

 Orange peels contain high concentrations of sulfur, nitrogen, calcium, magnesium, and many more nutrients that can provide houseplants with a quick nutrient boost.
 In addition, orange peel also has many side benefits, from pest control to freshening up the air.

-Benefits of orange peels as soil additives for indoor plants
+Benefits of using orange peels as soil additives

 - An excellent fertilizer and soil acidifier

 Before we jump into all the benefits that orange peels can have, let’s discuss a bit about the types of orange peels that are best to use for fertilizer, pest control, and much more.

 There’s no particular type of orange that you should be using to procure the most appealing peel (pun intended!).
 However, it is best to choose oranges that aren’t exposed to or treated by toxic chemicals; this not only benefits your houseplants but you too!
 Go organic if you can.